 David S. Gutterman is Professor of Politics at Willamette University.
 David was Visiting Assistant Professor at Willamette from 2000-2003, Assistant Professor at Linfield College from 2003-2007, and has been back at Willamette since 2007.
 He received his BA and MA in religion from Duke University and his Ph.D. from Rutgers.
 David is an active scholar and has written journal articles, book reviews, book chapters, and books.
 He also works closely with Willamette students and has sponsored Carson and College Colloquium Student Research Grant recipients, Presidential Scholars, etc. David is the author or co-author of the following books:

-Allison Hobgood, Associate Professor of English, has been teaching at Willamette since 2008.
+Allison Hobgood, former Associate Professor of English and current Affiliated Scholar, started teaching at Willamette in 2008.
 Allison received her B.A. from Davidson College in English, and her M.A.T. and Ph.D. in English (with certificate in Women's Studies) from Emory University.
 Her teaching and research interests include: Shakespeare, early modern literature, disability studies, women’s and gender studies, and medieval literature.
-Recently Allison had not one but two new books published:
+Allison's books include:

 Roger Hull is Professor Emeritus of Art History and Senior Faculty Curator at the Hallie Ford Museum of Art.
 Roger received his B.A. from Whitman College and his M.A. and Ph.D from Northwestern University.
 He taught courses at Willamette University on Renaissance, American, and Modern art from 1970 to 2010 and regularly led students in exploration and appreciation of Florence, Italy in a celebrated post-session program.
 Roger is the author of several books listed below:

 Scott Nadelson is the Hallie Ford Chair in Writing and is a member of the English Department at Willamette.
 Scott received his B.A. from the University of North Carolina, Chapel Hill and his M.A. from Oregon State University.
 He came to Willamette in 2003 where he teaches creative writing.
-He is the author of the following books:
+Scott is a wonderful writer and has won a number of writing awards such as the Reform Judaism Fiction Prize, the Great Lakes Colleges Association New Writers Award, and the Oregon Book Award for Short Fiction.
+He is the author of several books including:

 Stephen J. Patterson has been teaching at Willamette since 2010 and serves as the George H. Atkinson Professor of Religious and Ethical Studies.
 Stephen received his B.A. from Yankton College, M.T.S. from Harvard University, and his M.A. and Ph.D. from the Claremont Graduate School.
 Before coming to Willamette, he was a professor at Eden Theological Seminary, St. Louis.
 Stephen has written many articles, essays, and reviews as well as several books such as:

-Sharon Rose, Professor of Biology, has been teaching at Willamette since 1988.
+Sharon Rose, Professor Emeritus of Biology, started teaching at Willamette in 1988 and retired in 2013.
 Sharon received her B.A. from California State University, Long Beach in biology, her M.A. from Humboldt State University in microbiology, and her Ph.D. from Oregon State University also in microbiology.
 Besides her obvious interest in microbiology, Sharon is also interested in women in science and women naturalists, in particular.
 Her books are of great local interest.
 One highlights two local women landscape artists and the other explores the natural history of our very own Minto Brown Island: